Location

 SUMMARY

-Research in Mayo Clinic's Molecular Neurotherapeutics Laboratory, led by Tsuneya Ikezu, M.D., Ph.D., focuses on neuroimmune cell-mediated regulations of neuronal function, neurogenesis, neuroinflammation and neurodegeneration.
-Researchers in Dr. Ikezu's lab are particularly interested in how the innate immune-related cells, extracellular vehicles (EVs) and molecules in the central nervous system (CNS) influence the pathology and progression of select neurodegenerative disorders such as Alzheimer's disease (AD) and frontotemporal dementia.
+Research in the Molecular Neurotherapeutics Laboratory led by Tsuneya Ikezu, M.D., Ph.D., focuses on neuroimmune cell-mediated regulations of neuronal function, neurogenesis, neuroinflammation and neurodegeneration.
+Researchers in Dr. Ikezu's lab are particularly interested in how the innate immune-related cells, extracellular vesicles and molecules in the central nervous system influence the pathology and progression of select neurodegenerative disorders such as Alzheimer's disease and frontotemporal dementia.

 Focus areas

-• Gene therapy of AD.
-Dr. Ikezu's laboratory demonstrated the therapeutic effect of the CNS delivery of adeno-associated virus (AAV) expressing anti-inflammatory cytokines, dominant negative chemokines, and neurogenic factors for restoring hippocampal neurogenesis and memory function in mouse models of AD.
+• Gene therapy of Alzheimer's disease.
+Dr. Ikezu's laboratory demonstrated the therapeutic effect of the central nervous system delivery of adeno-associated virus expressing anti-inflammatory cytokines, dominant negative chemokines, and neurogenic factors for restoring hippocampal neurogenesis and memory function in mouse models of Alzheimer's disease.

-• Proteomic and biological characterization of EVs.
-The Molecular Neurotherapeutics Lab established the purification protocols of EVs from brain tissues, cerebrospinal fluid and plasma, and identified disease-specific protein markers by protein mass-spectroscopy and machine learning approaches using biospecimens from AD and chronic traumatic encephalopathy, animal models of AD, and human iPSC-derived neurons, astrocytes, microglia-like cells and oligodendrocytes.
-Researchers have also demonstrated the potent tau seeding activity of human AD brain-derived EVs on propagation of tau pathology after inoculation into aged mouse brains, suggesting the acceleration of tau pathology by EV secretion.
+• Proteomic and biological characterization of extracellular vesicles.
+The Molecular Neurotherapeutics Lab established purification protocols of extracellular vesicles from brain tissues, cerebrospinal fluid and plasma.
+It also identified disease-specific protein markers by protein mass-spectroscopy and machine learning approaches.
+It did this using biospecimens from Alzheimer's disease and chronic traumatic encephalopathy, animal models of Alzheimer's disease and human iPSC-derived neurons, astrocytes, microglia-like cells and oligodendrocytes.
+Researchers also have demonstrated the potent tau seeding activity of human Alzheimer's disease brain-derived extracellular vesicles on propagation of tau pathology after inoculation into aged mouse brains.
+This suggests the acceleration of tau pathology by extracellular vesicle secretion.

 Significance to patient care